 At Station 1, FirstLight proposes to evaluate one of the four double runner Francis units as well as the smaller, faster exciter unit.
 We have no objection to this proposal.
 In total, three turbines will be evaluated (two at Station 1 and one at Cabot Station).
 The overall number of test fish proposed for the Turners Falls Project is 150, which would allow 50 test fish per turbine if distributed equally.
 Fish would be injected into the turbines while at or near full hydraulic capacity.
 We support the USFWS concerns it expressed at the June 4, 2013, study plan meeting that if the units typically operate at less than full hydraulic capacity then that condition needs to be evaluated.
-For example, if the units are always operated at peak efficiency, then that is the condition that should be evaluated.
-If the units are operated at varying efficiencies then each of those conditions should be evaluated (e.g., maximum gate, peak efficiency, and minimum gate).
+For example, if the units are always operated at peak efficiency, then that is the condition that should be evaluated (e.g., maximum gate, peak efficiency, and minimum gate).